workout-tracktor/labspt4-workout-tracker-BE/README.md

 1. Login into PgAdmin 4 and create a new database under PostgreSQL (default username is postgres).
 You can also make a new user instead of postgres through Postgres's command line tools

-2. After running yarn, create a .env with these variables
+2. After running yarn, create a .env in the root of the project with these variables

     * DB_NAME => this is the name of the database you created
     * DB_USER => Your postgres username.
 The default is postgres